TobiasViskum/lectio-api/README.md

 * Implement post message functionality
 * Implement get all receivers when deciding on who to send the message to
 * Implement post elev-feedback functionality
-* `/get-messages/*`: Has already been implemented, but needs documentation